-The self-sustained development comprises a 5 star luxury hotel, residential, retail, urban village and parklands.
-The design embraces the local terrain of mountains, tropical flora and water systems.
+The self-sustained development design comprises a 5 star luxury hotel, residential, retail, urban village and parklands.
+It embraces the local terrain of mountains, tropical flora and water systems.

 The completely self-sustained development will consist of a 5 star luxury hotel, residential, high-end fashion retail, urban village and parklands.
 One shopping mall is dedicated to fashion with a rooftop 'Sunset Bar' and one is general shopping with a top-level cinema that spills out to include a roof top cinema.